ShixiangWan/HAlign2.0/installation/README.md

-## A quick installation of stand-alone version Hadoop, Spark
+## A Quick Installation of Stand-alone Hadoop, Spark

 ### 1. Preparation
 * JDK, such as 'jdk-8u111-linux-x64.tar.gz'